 Prestigious competitions need prizes worth fighting for.
 The larger the prize, the higher the stakes; the higher the stakes, the more rewarding the victory.

 Every level of competition, from the Olympics to regional races, uses trophies and awards to motivate talented competitors to participate.
+Pewter and sterling silver trophies are awarded as some of the highest honors in sports, corporate, and college achievement.

-Hand-crafted pewter or sterling silver trophies dramatically increase the appeal of a competition to potential talent and push participants to new heights in striving to be the best.
+These hand-crafted awards dramatically increase the appeal of a competition to potential talent and push participants to new heights in striving to be the best.

 There are many different styles, ranging from minimalist to ornate, available in all sizes imaginable.
 Whether you want tasteful, memorable, or unique, there’s a trophy to suit your needs.